Simultaneous Quantization and Reduction of Constrained Systems: Ensemble with Vanishing Local Momentum

 \subsection{Quantization Based on the Extended Stationary Action Principle}

 Referring to Section \ref{appendix:qm}, we will go through each step in the quantization process, but incorporate constraint \eqref{const19}.
 The Lagrangian is still the same as \eqref{LS}.
-In Step II, after the canonical transformation, the constraint \eqref{const19} becomes
+Step II is also the same as in Section \ref{appendix:qm}.
+In Step III, after the canonical transformation, the constraint \eqref{const19} becomes

 After introducing the ensemble probability density $\rho$, the constraint $\phi$ leads to

 When $p_c=0$, the local momentum of the ensemble vanishes.
 One should expect the probability density of the ensemble to be independent of time.
 This implies another constraint, $\partial\rho/\partial t \approx 0$.
 That is,